nashville-software-school/FEWDD-milestones/5-javascript-library/learning-materials/ww-travel-guide-05.md

 **Pro-tip**
-* Remember to add the "keys" that React likes to your dynamic data rendering.
+* Remember to add "keys" to your looped items.
+React needs a unique value when rendering dynamic data.

 ```
 import {
   BrowserRouter as Router,